masukomi/mobtvse/README.md

 See [the major ToDo items here](https://github.com/masukomi/mobtvse/blob/master/ToDo.mkdn).

-Because of the significance of these infrastructural changes and a number of planned UI changes that are beyond the scope of what Nate wants to do with Obtvse MObvtuse has been created as an entirely separate project.
+Because of the significance of these infrastructural changes and a number of planned UI changes that are beyond the scope of what Nate wants to do with Obtvse, MObvtuse has been created as an entirely separate project.
 With that said, MObtvse plans to continue pulling in updates from Obtvse whenever possible, and sharing changes back whenever appropriate.

+## The New Hotness
+Want the *latest* tweaks, the *bleeding edge* functionality?
+Check out the "experimental" branch.
+New changes are pushed to experimental where they are allowed to percolate for a little while to increase stability, and catch any wayward bugs before they're pushed to the "master" branch.
+This also helps to minimize the churn in the master codebase.

 Free MongoDB hosts
 ==================